Pack These Camping Essentials & Rest Easy…

 Maybe it won’t be buggy, but if it is, watch out!

-I’ve tried a few of the alternative repellents, but for me, deet is the only thing that works.
+I’ve tried a few alternative repellents, but for me, deet is the only thing that works.

-Yes, deet is a nasty chemical, so I try to use it sparingly on my skin.
+Yes, deet is a nasty chemical, so use it sparingly.

-It’s one of the more important essentials on this list!
+It’s one of the more important camping necessities on this packing list!

 Forget it, and you’ll pay the price.